Pensions

 2022 3.1

-The Buckinghamshire Pension Fund will pay the full 3.1% increase for most pensioners.
-However, if you paid into the LGPS between 6 April 1978 and 5 April 1997, and reached State Pension age before 6 April 2016, the government will pay some of the increase due to you as part of your State Pension.
-You can find out more about the Guaranteed Minimum Pension (GMP).
+The Buckinghamshire Pension Fund will pay the full 3.8% increase for most pensioners.
+However, if you paid into the LGPS between 6 April 1978 and 5 April 1997, and reached State Pension age before 6 April 2016, the Government will pay some of the increase due to you as part of your State Pension.

-You are entitled to receive pensions increase if you are:
+You are entitled to receive the Pensions Increase if you:

 If you started receiving your pension in the last tax year

-If you started receiving your pension between 26 April 2022 and 25 March 2023, you will receive a proportion of the increase as shown in the table below:
+If you took your pension when you left your LGPS employment between 22 April 2025 and 21 March 2026, you will receive a proportion of the increase as shown in the table below.

 Your April payment

-The pension increase applies from the first Monday after the start of the new tax year, therefore your April pension will not be increased for the whole month.
-For example, this year’s increase will apply from 11 April.
-Pension for the period 1 to 10 April will not have the increase applied.
+The Pensions Increase applies from the first Monday after the start of the new tax year, therefore your April pension will not be increased for the whole month.
+For example, this year’s increase will apply from 6 April.
+Pension for the period 1 to 5 April will not have the increase applied.

 If you have a Guaranteed Minimum Pension on your record, any applicable increase to this element of your pension will apply from 6 April.
 Visit the Guaranteed Minimum Pension webpage for more information.